-The Workplace Gender Equality Agency cannot accept any responsibility or liability for outcomes resulting from the use of this Data Explorer, either directly or indirectly.
+The Workplace Gender Equality Agency cannot accept any responsibility or liability for outcomes resulting from the use of the Data Explorer, either directly or indirectly.

-If you have difficulty viewing the information in this Data Explorer please ensure you are using recent standard web-browser software (e.g. Internet Explorer IE 8 or above, Chrome).
-Each of the graphs in the explorer has an associated screen-reader accessible table version of the graphic for persons with special access needs.
+If you have difficulty viewing the information in the Data Explorer please ensure you are using recent standard web-browser software (e.g. Chrome, Internet Explorer IE 10 or above, etc).
+Each of the graphs in the Data Explorer has an associated screen-reader accessible table version of the graphic for persons with special access needs.
 For further assistance please contact us on firstname.lastname@example.org.

 The Data Explorer was created by Flink Labs (2014 to 2017).